 Let sponsors also know up front that you will not be sharing the attendee list with them, but if they are giving away any prizes, they are welcome to collect names.
 This way they know it’s an opt-in situation.

 I hope I’ve given you some new ways to think about getting involved with sponsors.
-You might already do some of these things and some I didn’t mention, consider adding your ideas and thoughts in the comments below and as always thank you for reading.
+You might already do some of these things and some I didn’t mention, let me know on Twitter what you are doing and as always thank you for reading.